-Accommodation here will consist of three bush homes, each booked on an exclusive basis and offering four private suites that’ll sleep two guests apiece.
+Guest accommodation consists of three bush homes, each booked on an exclusive basis and offering four private suites that sleep up to two guests apiece.
 The homes are named ‘Mvula’, ‘Karula’, and ‘Mapogo’, after two of the reserve’s most famous leopards and a local lion pride.
-Designed by ARRCC, every home is being constructed using combinations of timber and metal, with the aim of merging perfectly with the bushscape.
-This attention to detail is in evidence throughout the interiors too, which we are told will feature elegant linens and chunky wool rugs.
-The overall effect will be modern and minimalist.
-Presently no images showing the bedroom areas are available, but we’ll update this section as soon as we can.
-For now, we know that there will be king-size beds, dressing rooms, double rain showers, and baths overlooking the bushveld!
+Designed by ARRCC, every home has been constructed using combinations of timber and metal, with the aim of merging perfectly with the bushscape.
+This attention to detail is in evidence throughout the interiors too, which feature elegant linens and chunky wool rugs.
+The overall effect is modern and minimalist.
+Guests enjoy king-size beds, dressing rooms, double rain showers, and baths overlooking the bushveld!
 One of the homes is accessible for disabled travellers – please contact a member of YZ for further details.

-The artist’s impressions of the communal areas at Cheetah Plains indicate spacious lounges and dining areas.
+The communal areas at Cheetah Plains include spacious lounges and dining areas.
 These flow out on to verandas that provide additional spaces for relaxing and tucking in to delicious meals.
 The palette features neutrals, greys, and occasional blues.
-One dining area appears to be lit by an overhead scattering of raindrops, and we’re pleased to see a cushion pattern slightly reminiscent of zebra print.
-There’s a small bar and, visible in the background, a well-stocked wine cellar.
-Each home will have a boma too, as well as indigenous gardens and a lovely heated swimming pool.
-All meals will be prepared and served by a private chef and private butler respectively, while a private spa therapist will be on hand for treatments such as massages.
-And guests will have access to a central gym.
+One dining area is beautifully lit by an overhead scattering of raindrops, and some cushion patterns are slightly reminiscent of zebra print.
+There’s a small bar and a well-stocked wine cellar.
+Each home has a boma too, as well as indigenous gardens and a lovely heated swimming pool.
+All meals are prepared and served by a private chef and private butler respectively, while a private spa therapist is on hand for treatments such as massages.
+Guests have access to a central gym.

-Activities will focus on exploring the Sabi Sand Game Reserve via expertly guided game drives, available in early morning and late afternoon into evening every day.
-The earlier drive will include a sunrise stop, while the later excursion will feature sundowners and stargazing in the wildlife-rich reserve.
-The Sabi Sands is located next to Kruger National Park’s south-west corner, benefiting from an unfenced boundary that allows an amazing range of game to pass through, attracted to the two rivers from which the reserve derives its name.
-Among the mammal species you can look out for here are all Big Five – lion, rhino, leopard, elephant, and buffalo – in addition to numerous smaller predators and herbivores such as cheetah, hyenas, jackals, serval, caracal, wild dog, giraffe, wildebeest, zebra, and ample antelopes.
-The reserve is home to 500 bird species too, as well as 110 reptiles and 30 amphibians!
-If you are interested in visiting Cheetah Plains when it reopens, please get in touch with a member of the YZ team.
+Private game drives- Vehicle safaris are available daily, during early morning and late afternoon into evening.
+The earlier drives include a sunrise stop, while the later excursion features sundowners and stargazers in the Sabi Sands.
+This wildlife-rich reserve is located next to Kruger National Park’s south-west corner, and it benefits from an unfenced boundary that allows an amazing range of game to pass through, attracted to the two rivers from which the reserve derives its name.
+Among the mammal species you can look out for all of the Big Five – lion, rhino, leopard, elephant, and buffalo – in addition to numerous smaller predators and herbivores, such as cheetah, hyenas, jackals, serval, caracal, wild dog, giraffe, wildebeest, zebra, and ample antelopes!
+The game vehicles offer individually controlled heated seats and access to a digital single-lens reflex camera with 500mm zoom lens.